Publication forthcoming late 2023

 I have now returned to Helsinki.
 The journey took seven hours, including two hours that Marja and I had to spend waiting at the Örö harbour, while the ferry got ready for departure.
 At this time of the year, there are no fixed schedules for ferry rides; everything must be negotiated according to various professional needs.
 Heavy machinery was unloaded and brought to various places at the island.
 The machines will be used for building purposes; several of the century-old wooden houses are being renovated.
 At the same time, all power supplies on the island were shut down.
 Our residency was cold, without light and water.
 The truck then went back to the mainland with the ferry, too.

 The boat was old and weathered.
-I immediately feel in love with the ancient workbench on deck.
+I immediately fall in love with the ancient workbench on deck.
 The experienced captain steered in his socks.
 The strictly observed Finnish rule to take off one’s shoes whenever entering a house was to be followed in his cabin, too.
 With a carpet on the floor and an orchid in the window, this cabin was a living room, indeed.
 Outside the weather was stormy, waves quite high.
 A hitchhike towards Helsinki greatly helped Marja and me on our way home.
 A construction engineer whom we met in the ferry offered a ride to us, including our bulky luggage.
 From Kasnäs, at this time of the year, no bus connections to Helsinki are available; we were truly lucky.

 I’m back to urban life, to people, cars, roads, city noises, shops, flashing lights all over.
 At the moment, it is nearly impossible to find words.
 I’m in a state of in-between.
+I carry the imprint of an island on my heart.

 ESCR #18